ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 In QUIC, a datagram frame can span at most one packet.
 Because of that, the applications have to know the maximum size of the datagram they can send.
 However, when proxying the datagrams, the hop-by-hop MTUs can vary.
-TODO: describe how the path MTU can be computed.
+TODO: describe how the path MTU can be computed, specifically propagation across HTTP proxies.

 # Session Termination